repositive/hapi-route-loader/README.md

 **Notes**

-The resitory has git hooks on `precommit` and `prepush`.
+The repository has git hooks on `precommit` and `prepush`.
 You need to pass the linting criteria before commit and the test and coverage criteria before push.
 The test requirements are 80% overall.